dnmfarrell/jp/README.md

       "name": "Lex Luthor",
       "email": "lex@example.com"
     }

+#### .cons
+Pops a value off the stack, then pops an array and prepends the value to the array, pushing the new array back onto the stack.

+    ./jp -P [2,3] 1 .cons
+    [1,2,3]

+Can be used with `.map` to reverse an array:

+    jp -P [1,2,3] [] .swap .map .cons
+    [3,2,1]

+Indeed this is the definition of the `.reva` macro.

 #### .collect
 Creates a new array, pops every stack item appending it to the array and pushes the array.